Higher Lower Bounds from the 3SUM Conjecture: Maximum Cardinality Matching

 Consider the following instance of the incremental MCM problem which is created from an instance of the offline \SetDisjointness{} problem.
-For each $c\in C$ we create two vertices $c_A$ and $c_B$ with an edge between them.
+First, we create two copies of $\mathcal{F}$ which are denoted by $A$ and $B$.
+For each $c\in U$ we create two vertices $c_A$ and $c_B$ with an edge between them.
 We say that $c_A$ and $c_B$ are copies of $c$.
-For each $a\in A$ ($b\in B$) we create two vertices $a'$ and $a''$ ($b'$ and $b''$) with an edge between them, and for each $c\in a$ ($c\in b$)there is an edge between $a'$ and $c_A$ ($b'$ and $c_B)$.
+For each $a\in A$ ($b\in B$) we create two vertices $a'$ and $a''$ ($b'$ and $b''$) with an edge between them, and for each $c\in a$ ($c\in b$) there is an edge between $a'$ and $c_A$ ($b'$ and $c_B)$.
 We say that $a'$ and $a''$ ($b'$ and $b''$) are copies of $a$ ($b$).
 We also add 2 additional vertices, $x$ and $y$.

 The initialization of this graph is implemented by inserting all of the edges one at a time using the incremental MCM algorithm.
 This initial graph has $\Theta(n+n^{2-2\gamma})$ vertices and $\Theta(n^{2-\gamma})$ edges.
-Notice that this initial graph (without the extra 2 vertices) has a unique perfect matching with the edges between copies.
+Notice that this initial graph (without the extra 2 vertices $x$ and $y$) has a unique perfect matching which is the set of edges between copies.
 To implement a \SetDisjointness{} query between $a$ and $b$ we add edges $(x,a'')$ and $(y,b'')$.
 See Figure~\ref{fig:MCM}(A).
-Now, $a$ and $b$ are disjoint iff there is no augmenting path after adding the two edge (details in Appendix~\ref{app:MCM}).
-Thus an increase in the MCM implies that $a\cap b \neq \emptyset$.
+Now, $a$ and $b$ are disjoint iff there is no augmenting path after adding the two edges.
+Thus, an increase in the MCM implies that $a\cap b \neq \emptyset$.
 In order to facilitate additional \SetDisjointness{} queries we undo the {\em effect} of adding $(x,a''),(y,b'')$, using one of the following two approaches.

-\paragraph{Rollback.} One approach is to delete the two edges that are added.
-An incremental data structure can always support deletions of the last element that was inserted by keeping track of the memory modifications that took place during the last insertions, and reversing them in the same time bound.
+\paragraph{Rollback.} One approach is to delete the two edges that were added.
+An incremental data structure can always support deletions of the last element that was inserted by keeping track of the memory modifications that took place during the last insertion, and reversing them within the same time cost as the cost of the insertion itself.
 Notice that this approach does not blend well with amortized time bounds since we have no a priori bound on the maximum time per operation.